RucksollyTech/job_test_server/README.md

 daphne job_test.asgi:application

-For this section I also made a next js application to call on this with random values
+For this section I also made a next js application to call on this with random values at https://github.com/RucksollyTech/job_test_client.git

 The next js app can be started by running (before that make sure to run npm install)

 npm run dev

 Expected out put for this section can be seen on the client side next js